Originate/guide/scala/README.md

     Having an sbt instance running `~test` in the background is one of the best ways to develop in Scala.
 You can run some sbt tasks and be left inside the prompt by using the `shell` task: `$ sbt clean update compile test:compile shell`.

-0. Whenever possible, use `private[this]` over `private` and `final val` over `val` as they enable the Scala compiler and the JVM to perform additional optimizations.
+0. Whenever possible, use `private[this]` instead of `private` and `final val` instead of `val` as they enable the Scala compiler and the JVM to perform additional optimizations: direct field access vs. accessor method, or inlined constant vs. field access, respectively.
 (If `final val` surprised you, remember that it is not redundant, as in Scala `final` means "cannot be overridden", while in Java it may mean both that as well as "cannot be reassigned").

 0. `import System.{currentTimeMillis => now}` or `import System.{nanoTime => now}` are very useful to have around.